770 W Sahuarita Rd #110 Sahuarita, AZ 85629

 Dr. Morris suggests minimal sedation and works with his patients to alleviate anxiety about their treatment.
 He is also here for patients if they have questions about their procedures.
 Dr. Morris explains procedures step by step and ensures that patients are comfortable throughout their treatment process.

 Dental fear can make the thought of visiting the dentist anxiety-inducing.
 If required, sedation can help patients who fear loud noises, pain, dental tools, or generalized anxiety.
 Calming exercises and support from loved ones can also make treatments more comfortable.
-Sedation dentistry is a great option for patients that are going to have a tooth extraction procedure.
+Sedation dentistry is a great option for patients who are going to have a tooth extraction procedure.

 Dental Sedation in Sahuarita, Arizona